Defjoint777/650920e2-edbe-4dc5-8a0c-96e7d76344e3/README.md

 ## 3) Questions

 - What is the difference between a regular and a bare repository?
+- git init creates ur working repository, git init --bare makes repository without working directory.
+-
 - Why is a bare repository required on the remote?
+- Its a place where everyone is able to push their work.
+-
 - What is the structure of a Git SSH remote URL?
+- git remote add origin nikita@10.0.0.21:1461/~/repos/myproject
+-
 - What happens if the SSH key or password is not accepted?
+- connection is rejected?
+-
 - What output do you get from `git remote -v`?
+- origin  ssh://nikita@10.0.0.21:1461/~/repos/myproject (fetch)
+origin  ssh://nikita@10.0.0.21:1461/~/repos/myproject (push)
-- Can you clone your remote repo from another machine?
+- Can you clone your remote repo from another origin

 ## 4) Advice